Famous Oahu Film Locations You Can Actually Visit

 Turtle Bay Resort

 Turtle Bay Resort on Oahu's North Shore is another popular film spot for Hollywood movies.
 In fact, much of the movie Forgetting Sarah Marshall was filmed at the hotel.
 Peter -- Jason Segel -- gets dumped by his girlfriend Sarah Marshall -- Kristen Bell -- and he flees to a resort where he coincidentally runs into her.
-The hotel concierge -- Mila Kunis -- lets him stay at the Oprah Suite free of charge.
+The hotel concierge -- Mila Kunis -- lets him stay in the Oprah Suite free of charge.
 Although there is no real-life Oprah Suite, you can watch the movie before you go and lookout for familiar spots.

 Turtle Bay was also featured in Lost, Soul Surfer, Pirates of the Caribbean: On Stranger Tides, Hunger Games: Catching Fire, and Mike and Dave Need Wedding Dates.